 I commend the previous City Council upon the passage of the Fair Employment Practice Ordinance.
 This is a landmark in our development as a great community.
 Our Minneapolis is like a little United Nations.
 People of all nationalities, of all faiths, of different political parties, of diverse occupations have blended themselves together into one great family.
-We have demonstrated our ability to work together in such fine civic enterprises as civilian defense, the Red Cross, the Community Chest Drive, the Victory Clothing collections, the Emergency Food Collections, and a host of other activities.
+We have demonstrated our ability to work together in such fine civic enterprises as civilian defense, the Red Cross. the Community Chest Drive, the Victory Clothing collections, the Emergency Food Collections, and a host of other activities.
 What a thrill it is to be a part of this great community!
 What an experience in democratic living we enjoy when we join forces for that which is good and constructive.
 A hundred times over we have proven that if we want to do something, if we have made up our mind to put across a program, there is no power that can stop us.
-It seems to me that somewhere I read where a great American said (quote) !We have it within ourselves to make this world over again." (end of quote).
+It seems to me that somewhere I read where a great American said (quote) "We have it within ourselves to make this world over again." (end of quote).
 You and I know that is a great challenge.
-I for one know, however, that before we can make the world all over again, before we can assure ourselves of international peace and good will, we must begin at home, because it is here in our own city, on our own main street on Honnepin and Nicollet Avenues -that we lay the groundwork and build the foundations of a strong America.
+I for one know, however, that before we can make the world all over again, before we can assure ourselves of international peace and good will, we must begin at home, because it is here in our own city, on our own main street-on Hennepin and Nicollet Avenuesthat we lay the groundwork and build the foundations of a strong America.

 A brief review of some of the activities of the preceding two years will clearly indicate the nature of our future work.
 Much time and effort has gone into the study and analysis of our city administration, and in particular, the tax and finance problems.
-I particularly with to commend the work of the Mayor's Tax and Finance Commission to the excellent research work, as requested by the City Council, for its presentation to the Minnesota state legislature.
-The reports of the Tax and compromise untire
+I particularly with to commend the work of the Mayor's Tax and Finance Commission on the excellent research work, as requested by the City Council, for its presentation to the Minnesota state legislature.
+The reports of the Tax and

 Finance Commission as prepared by the Public Administration Service should serve as a guide for administrative reorganization.
 We must never fear it.
 It is the very essence of life.
 A city such as ours must be continuously looking toward improvements within its governmental institutions.
 We must have the courage to try new ideas and to inaugurate new policies.
 It should be clear and evident of by now that a complete analysis of our tax and finance structure is fundamental importance.
-It should likewise be clear, in view of the mounting costs of analysis of our tax and finance structure is fundamental importance.
-It should likewise be clear, in view of the mounting costs of analysis of our tax and finance structure is fundamental importance.
-It should likewise be clear, in view of the mounting costs of analysis of our tax and finance structure is fundamental importance.
+It should likewise be clear, in view of the mounting costs of government, that every possible economy must be practiced.

-but rather in terms of efficient service and sound expenditures for constructive purposes.
+However, we must think of economy not merely in terms of limited appropriations, but rather in terms of efficient service and sound expenditures for constructive purposes.
 It should be one of your first items of business to make a complete review of the financial requirements for the Current Expense Fund and the other funds under the jurisdiction of the City Council.
 This should be followed by a general analysis and evaluation of salaries for police and fire personnel, as well as all other municipal employees.
 We cannot ignore the effect of the rising cost of living upon those who are employed by our city government.